mGueto/PracticaIS-G1/README.md

 ## Overview

 This application is designed to assist you in creating, visualizing, saving, and loading linear regression models.
-You can work with data stored in CSV, Excel files and databases.
+You can work with data stored in CSV and Excel files and databases.
 The application also enables you to make predictions using the trained models.

 ## Code Style and Conventions